vinland-avalon/Readings/linguistic/CS 598 Linguistic.md

 2. As for training, I didn't see much discussion about generalization among different fields.
 Will that be a big problem?

 3. ScholarPhi will extract the nonce words before reading.
 To step further, can we have user-defined nonce words for someone new to this field?

+# Authors and Audience (Personalization)
+## Source
+Taewook Kim, Hyomin Han, Eytan Adar, Matthew Kay, and John Joon Young Chung.
+2024.
+Authors’ Values and Attitudes Towards AI-bridged Scalable Personalization of Creative Language ArtsLinks to an external site..
+CHI.
+Krzysztof Gajos and Daniel S. Weld.
+2008.
+Improving the Performance of Motor-Impaired Users with Automatically-Generated, Ability-Based InterfacesLinks to an external site..
+CHI.
+## Reflection
+Reply from Bohan Wu
+The first paper conducted interviews about how AI-bridged creative language arts affects authors' and audiences' received benefits.
+Its conclusion is fair enough - although AI has potentials to change everything as a third party role in CLA, people or prosumers are still important.
+One benefit is that AI can personalize each audience's reading experience and the second paper specifically focuses on how such automatic generation can help motor-impaired readers.

+Some questions may be worth discussion:

+1. For the first paper, the interviewers may have different experiences with AI.
+Can we take this factor into consideration?

+2. I see someone has proposed a really interesting question - which is the better way to collect preference?
+Yeah, I think that really matters.
+Some system may collect info from everywhere and some need manually entered info.
+I think both make sense in some scenarios.
+When dealing with specific tasks, for example, to help motor-impaired people, entered info can serve as a more accurate and detailed basis.
+However, when personalizing for general readers, the factors are more complex.
+So collecting as much info as possible may be a better choice.
+Like Tiktok or Facebook, nobody knows how they make such accurate recommendations...